mschoeffel/DesignPattern/out/production/DesignPattern/script/JavaQuestions.md

 ```
 ## Advanced object oriented concepts
 ## <a name="q-5-1"></a> 5.1 What is polymorphism?
+Polymorphism is the ability of an object to take on many forms.
+The most common use of polymorphism in OOP occurs when a parent class reference is used to refer to a child class object.

 ## <a name="q-5-2"></a> 5.2 What is the use of instanceof operator in Java?
+The `instanceof` operator checks if an object is an instance of a specific class.

 ## <a name="q-5-3"></a> 5.3 What is coupling?
+In object oriented design, Coupling refers to the degree of direct knowledge that one element has of another.
+In other words, how often do changes in class A force related changes in class B.

 ## <a name="q-5-4"></a> 5.4 What is cohesion?
+In object oriented design, cohesion refers all about how a single class is designed.
+Cohesion is the Object Oriented principle most closely associated with making sure that a class is designed with a single, well-focused purpose.
+The more focused a class is, the cohesiveness of that class is more.
+The advantages of high cohesion is that such classes are much easier to maintain (and less frequently changed) than classes with low cohesion.
+Another benefit of high cohesion is that classes with a well-focused purpose tend to be more reusable than other classes.

 ## <a name="q-5-5"></a> 5.5 What is encapsulation?
 ## <a name="q-5-6"></a> 5.6 What is an inner class?
+An inner class is a class that is defined within another class and can only be used inside of this class.

 ## <a name="q-5-7"></a> 5.7 What is a static inner class?
 ## <a name="q-5-8"></a> 5.8 Can you create an inner class inside a method?
 ## <a name="q-5-9"></a> 5.9 What is an anonymous class?